semanticpy/owlreadyL/doc/sparql.rst

    and has better performances.

  * The NEWINSTANCEIRI() function create a new IRI for an instance of the class given as argument.
 This IRI is similar to those created by default by Owlready.
-Note that the function does not create any RDF triple, so you need to create triples for asserting the new individual parents (including OWL NamedIndividual and the desired class(es)).
+Note that the function creates 2 RDF triples, asserting that the new individual is an OWL NamedIndividual and an instance of the desired class passed as argument.

  * The LOADED(iri) function returns True if the given IRI is currently loaded in Python, and False otherwise.